RichardHerz/lcCardLayoutToWeb/README.md

 This project is being built with the open-source, Community Edition of LiveCode.
 Get it at www.LiveCode.org.

 Contributors are welcome.
-You need to use the LiveCode IDE in order to use this project or to contribute to development of this project.
+You need to use the LiveCode IDE, version 8 or higher, in order to use this software.

-Each LiveCode control is referenced in CSS by id only.
+Each LiveCode control is referenced in CSS by id only, thus cascading is limited.
 LiveCode controls include groups, standard buttons, menu buttons, checkboxes, radio buttons, locked fields, unlocked fields, and sliders (range inputs).

 The project is not intended to build full-featured web pages.
 There is no LiveCode script conversion.